Playa de Las Canteras: The arrival of tourism

 The English and the French were the first to bring tourists to Las Canteras during the first decades of the 20th century.
 They came to the island to work in the businesses installed in the incipient Puerto de La Luz, but they ended up settling in the city, where they came to create an important colony that came to extend many of their customs among the residents of the Canary Islands.
 The influence of the English was notorious and soon, those who had come to work, began to make arrangements to bring their compatriots in small organized trips.

 The bourgeois and aristocratic elites of the 19th century had initiated the fashion of sea bathing which, after the First World War, began to be so among the middle bourgeoisie.
 It was at the beginning of the 20th century when it is known that tourists bathed in the beaches of the city and the spas were advertised in the press.
 The novel "Gran Canaria" by Archibald Joseph Cronin is a reflection of how this primitive tourism developed.

-Agatha Cristie or Bronislaw Malinowski visited the city as tourists at that time and the hotel structure of the city, initiated with English real estate investments, emerged as a winter resort.
+Agatha Christie or Bronislaw Malinowski visited the city as tourists at that time and the hotel structure of the city, initiated with English real estate investments, emerged as a winter resort.
 The paradisiacal climate, a land of spring and eternal flora, the valleys where all the birds sing, the palm tree transplanted from the desert and a radiant sun was enough attraction for the Europeans.
 This also influenced the Canary Islanders who, although many had grown up on the beach and enjoyed its richness, were accustomed to another use, perhaps more oriented towards earning their livelihood through fishing and the work of the sea.

 In the 1960s the city received an influx of Swedish tourists, and it was they who set the style and broke the rules of dress on the beach, going not without contradictions from swimsuits that covered much of the body to bikinis and the Top Less.

 When World War II ended, a balneario town sprang up around the beach.
 While the Canary Islanders discovered the beach and began to build their first houses, the English already had some important buildings and had filled the beach with huts, like balnearios, so that their clients could change their clothes and go out on the sand.
 It was a non-directed tourism, with special treatment given directly by the transport company or the hotel itself.
 The hotel business was largely controlled by the British and the traveler was a secondary commodity, complementary to maritime traffic.